e-democracy/edem.shim.content.css/README.txt

 This egg customizes the shim CSS for E-Democracy.org.

+Currently this egg provides general site icons and jQuery icons.

 This egg should not be needed after the deployment of the new design.

 Resources